 Time Limit For Claiming For An Amputated Toe

-The time limit for making a personal injury claim for the amputation of a toe is typically three years from the date of injury, as outlined in the Limitation Act 1980.
+The time limit for making a personal injury claim for the amputation of a toe is typically 3 years from the date of the accident, as outlined in the Limitation Act 1980.

-A suspension may be placed on the time limit to claim under certain circumstances, such as:
+A suspension may be placed on the time limit to claim under certain circumstances where an individual cannot pursue compensation by themselves, such as:

-• The time limit is paused for those under the age of 18 until their 18th birthday.
-From this date, they will have three years to start their claim.
-However, a litigation friend could start a claim on their behalf before this date arrives.
+- Those who are under the age of 18.
+From the date of a child’s 18th birthday, they will have 3 years to start their claim.
+However, a litigation friend could help them claim on their behalf before this date arrives.
+Litigation friends can be any adult, but are most often loved ones and solicitors.

-• The time limit is indefinitely suspended for those who lack the mental capacity to make their own claim.
-During this suspension, a litigation friend could act on their behalf.
-Should they regain this mental capacity and a claim has not already been made for them, they will have three years to begin legal proceedings from the recovery date.
+- Those who lack the mental capacity to make their own claim.
+Here, there is an indefinite pause for as long as there is a mental incapacity.
+During this suspension, a litigation friend can step in.
+If they regain mental capacity, and a claim hasn’t already been made for them, they will have 3 years from the recovery date to file their claim.

 Once an advisor has the information they need, they will assess your eligibility to claim.
 They will also answer your questions about toe amputation claims and help you begin a claim if you’re eligible to do so.